teaghan/sky_embeddings/configs/README.md

 - `pixel_std`: Standard deviation of pixel values used to normalize model inputs, set to 1.0 by default.
 - `embed_dim`: Size of the embeddings in the encoder, set to 768 by default.
 - `patch_size`: Dimensions of each patch from the image samples, set to 8 by default.
 - `model_type`: Specifies the model type or size, indicating the architecture template to use.
 The default choice is `simmim` which is the Simple Masked Image Modelling architecure.
-Other options currently include `base`, `large`, and `huge` which are all Masked Autoencoders.
+Other options currently include `mimlarge` and `mimhuge`.
 These options will likely change over time as further testing is done.

 ## [Notes]
 - `comment`: A field for any additional comments or notes regarding the configuration.
 This is useful to keep track of the changes from previous iterations of training.